pagopa/io-react-native-wallet/src/credential/status/README.md

 ## Mapped results

-### 404 Not Found
+### 404 Not Found (StatusAttestationInvalid)

-A `404 Not Found` response is returned by the credential issuer when the status attestation is invalid and is therefore mapped to a specific exception `StatusAttestationInvalid`.
+A `404 Not Found` response is returned by the credential issuer when the status attestation is invalid.

 ## Example